tilfinltd/aws-extend-switch-roles/README.md

 Extend your AWS IAM switching roles by Chrome extension, Firefox add-on, or Edge add-on

 Switch roll history only stores the last 5 roles (maximum) on the AWS Management Console.
-This extension shows a menu of roles that you can configure manually.
+This extension shows a menu of switchable roles that you can configure manually.

 - Supports Chrome Sync